nut1414/cloudboi/test/README.md

 ### Overview

-The E2E testing architecture follows the Page Object Model (POM) pattern with some enhancements to make tests more maintainable and reusable.
+The E2E testing architecture follows the Page Object Model (POM) pattern with enhancements to make tests more maintainable and reusable.
 The key components are:

 1. **Page Objects** - Represent pages in the application and provide methods for interacting with them
-2. **Page Navigator** - Helps scenarios navigate between pages and manage page objects
-3. **Data Models** - Provide type-safe and validated test data with consistent structure
+2. **Data Models** - Provide type-safe and validated test data with consistent structure
-4. **Scenarios** - High-level test cases that use page objects to test user flows
+3. **Scenarios** - High-level test cases that use page objects to test user flows
-5. **Global Fixtures** - Provide common test data and setup/teardown operations via conftest.py
+4. **Global Fixtures** - Provide common test data and setup/teardown operations via conftest.py

 ### Directory Structure